Visit Turin, Italy’s most elegant post-Renaissance city, decorated for the pre-Christmas festivities

 - Today we travel to the southern suburbs to visit the wonderful hunting villa built for the Savoy family at Stupinigi, known as the Palazzina di Caccia.
 Built for Victor Amadeo II in 1729 by Juvarra, it is an exquisite ensemble that blends unusual architectural forms (in plan, it resembles a butterfly!) with fine frescoes and stucco ornaments.
 We return to the grandest piazza in Turin – Piazza Vittorio Veneto, for our group lunch.
 In the afternoon we continue to the nearby hilltop Basilica of La Superga.
 Built between 1717 and 1731 as a thanksgiving for Turin’s delivery from a French invasion, it is Juvarra’s finest work and offers extraordinary views over the plain and the surrounding Alps.
 The evening will be free.

-- On our final day we leave our hotel and travel by coach immediately beyond the River Po to visit an exquisite villa, the Villa della Regina, a miniature masterpiece set within a perfectly restored formal garden, all inspired by Versailles.
-Following a coffee break, we travel to the northern outskirts of town and after our final group lunch, we visit the splendidly restored La Venaria Reale where we end our week of visits ‘in triumph’.
-This spectacular country palace and hunting lodge was once the pride and joy of the Savoy dynasty and reflected their ambition as they strode forth as marquises, dukes and kings.
+- We leave our hotel and travel by coach just beyond the River Po to visit Villa della Regina, a miniature masterpiece set within a perfectly restored formal garden, all inspired by Versailles.
+Following a coffee break, we travel to the northern outskirts of town for our group lunch.
+Finally, we visit the splendidly restored La Venaria Reale.
+This spectacular country palace and hunting lodge was once the pride and joy of the Savoy dynasty and reflected their ambition as they strode forth as dukes and kings.
 After our visit it is a short distance to Turin airport and our return flight to London’s Heathrow.

 - Price: £1,970 per person

 4 nights with breakfast at the 4* Grand Hotel Sitea